xiaoyang-sde/knowledge-base/The Modern JavaScript Tutorial/Part 1 The JavaScript language/Chapter 4 Objects the basics.md

 ### toString/valueOf

+By default, a plain object has following `toString` and `valueOf` methods:

+- The `toString` method returns a string `"[object Object]"`.
+- The `valueOf` method returns the object itself.

-There is no control whether toString returns exactly a string, or whether Symbol.
+There is no control whether `toString` returns exactly a string, or whether Symbol.

-toPrimitive method returns a number for a hint "number".
-These methods must return a primitive, not an object.

-For historical reasons, if toString or valueOf returns an object, there’s no error, but such value is ignored.
+For historical reasons, if `toString` or `valueOf` returns an object, there’s no error, but such value is ignored.